 - Energy policy and markets: Market integration and promotion mechanisms of renewable energy, grid regulation and energy security

 The Oldenburg-based energy research is successfully positioned regarding competence, reputation, visibility, third-party funding, intra-university networking, and inter-regional cooperation.
 This is evidenced by high-level, internationally visible publications and coordinated research programs, complemented with large industry-oriented projects.
-The activities are enriched by a close cooperation with other Lower Saxony universities (e. g. in the joint Centre for Wind Energy Research ForWind) and with non-university research organisations, such as the associated institutes NEXT ENERGY and OFFIS as well as project groups from the Fraunhofer IWES and Fraunhofer IFAM.
+The activities are enriched by a close cooperation with other Lower Saxony universities (e. g. in the joint Centre for Wind Energy Research ForWind) and with non-university research organisations, such as the Institute of Networked Energy Systems and OFFIS as well as project groups from the Fraunhofer IWES and Fraunhofer IFAM.

 Future plans include the intensification of the existing co-operation between involved groups in order to further improve the ability to raise high-level research programme funding.